Xorlent/DNS-Data-Diode/README.md

 # DNSDiode - DNS-Based Data Diode Service for Windows
-_Note: This project is experimental only and not intended for production use without significant validation.
+_Note: This project is experimental only and not intended for production use without significant validation and optimization.
 Most of the code was generated using the provided prompt as a starting point, then fixing code issues by hand and via a LLM-based coding agent._

 **DNSDiode is a .NET 8.0 Windows Service that implements a secure, one-way data transfer mechanism using DNS TXT record queries.
 The service operates in two modes: Client (sender) and Server (receiver), enabling secure file transfer across network boundaries where traditional bidirectional communication is restricted.**